ethanndickson/yaserde/README.md

 A fork of [YaSerde](https://github.com/media-io/yaserde) for use in IEEE 2030.5 Client & Servers as part of Smart Energy Protocol 2.0 (SEP 2.0).

-Allows for serializing and deserialising all IEEE 2030.5 Resources to and from their XML representations
+Allows for serializing and deserialising all IEEE 2030.5 Resources to and from their specification adhering XML representations.

 ## Changes: